prabhatpathania/langchain_py/README.md

-# langchain_py
+# Testing OpenAI modules with Langchain

-Langchain modules and working with LLM
+Here I have maintained some simple examples to playaround with Langchain modules and working with LLM

 1. Pre-requisite: Generate an API key using link https://platform.openai.com/api-keys